 If there was any drawback to Hue — it’s that it’s hot and there are no ocean breezes.
 Our lovely accommodations had air conditioning so we cooled off after walking all over town each day.

-We stopped just outside Hue to see the famous mission and pagoda site by Buddhist monk Thich Nhat Hanh.
+Just outside Hue, we paid a visit to the famous mission and pagoda site by Buddhist monk Thich Nhat Hanh.
 We didn’t see him, but the grounds were beautiful.
-We also didn’t see the pagoda – it’s been knocked down and a new one is currently under construction, with an opening for 2020.
+The pagoda was demolished, and a new one is currently under construction, with an opening scheduled in 2020.

 By the way, several U.S. Senators recently went to visit Thay on a trip with their spouses.
 Did your senator go?
 Find out here.
 (American media didn’t cover it – at least, I didn’t see it online anywhere.)

 Another famous pagoda is Thien Mu.
-It’s the one with a garage that houses blue car shown in the famous picture of a monk lighting himself on fire in Saigon in 1963 to protest the way the government treated Buddhists, according to the government.
+It’s the one with a garage in the back that houses blue car shown in the famous picture of a monk lighting himself on fire in Saigon in 1963 to protest the way the government treated Buddhists, according to the government.

 We took a dragon boat to that pagoda since it’s right on the river.
 Haggle with the boat drivers for the best price or gather a group and to split the cost.
 The asking rate seemed to be 300,000 dong, or about $13, round trip per boat, not per passenger.

 We stayed in the perfect place: Hue Sweethouse Homestay.
 The owners and their family are wonderful and made us feel right at home.
 They now have two homestay places.
 Search the name on booking or Airbnb.

 We found the young people to be polite, and eager to practice English.
 In Hue, where many people go to university, a young man asked us to practice English by having a conversation, and the next thing we know we’ve been yacking for an hour with a large group of intelligent medical students.
 No one ever mentions the war to us.